slothcoder21/Lost/README.md

-# Lost & Found - Reconnect with your belongings
+# Lost - Reconnect with your belongings

 ## Inspiration
 We've all been there - that sinking feeling when you realize your water bottle, backpack, or student ID is missing.
 At UC Davis and campuses everywhere, lost items pile up in offices and lost & found centers, often never reunited with their owners.
 Our team experienced this frustration firsthand, which inspired us to create a solution that bridges the gap between lost items and their rightful owners.